HexyeDEV/textplus/README.md

 # 🧰 Text Case Converter & Character Counter

-**TextTools AI** presents a lightweight, fast, and free **Text Case Converter** – a handy tool that helps you easily convert text to UPPERCASE, lowercase, Title Case, or Sentence case.
+A lightweight, fast, and free **Text Case Converter** – a handy tool that helps you easily convert text to UPPERCASE, lowercase, Title Case, or Sentence case.
 It also includes a real-time **character counter**, perfect for writers, developers, students, and marketers.

 [👉 Try it live](https://textplus.hexye.xyz)
 *Free, no login.*